samuelzamvil/Cyberpunk-Disable-Double-Tap-to-Dodge/README.md

 ![Copy As Path](/src/CopyAsPath.png)

 6. Run the script using the command below replacing everything inside the `<>` brackets with the path we copied.
     * Depending on where your downloads save to the next command can change.
-I have my script downloaded to `C:\Users\<Username>\Downloads` so the command I use looks like where the `~` key acts as an alias for my home folder.
+I have my script downloaded to `C:\Users\<Username>\Downloads` so the command I used uses the `~` key which acts as an alias to my home folder.
 ```powershell
 & ~\Downloads\Disable_Double_Tap_To_Dodge.ps1 -InstallPath <Right Click to Paste Path>
 ```